Last updated: July 4, 2026

 Your content.
 The actual stuff you put into yeil:

-• Mail.
+• mail.
 Messages you send, receive, draft, and store, plus attachments, filters, signatures, and vacation responder text.

-• DNS.
+• dns.
 Zones you own and the records on them.

-• Team.
+• team.
 Team name, domain ownership, member list, group/role assignments, billing arrangement.

 Billing information.
 For paid plans we store a Stripe customer ID and subscription metadata (plan, status, period end).
 We don't see or store your card details; Stripe does.